ChrizZz110/bdp-string-sim/README.md

 The String Similarity on Flink Project from the Big Data Praktikum @ UNI Leipzig, SS2016

 ## Requirements
-All *.csv files are excludes from repo.
+'/src/main/resources/linklion' and '/src/main/resources/perfect' is excluded from repo.

 Please be sure that all necessary *.csv files are in the following directory structure:
 |-src